 A Planting can have a status of "planned", "in progress", or "completed".
 A Planting is "planned" when it has been created, but has not yet been started.
 Once the Planting has been started, the Planting will be marked as "in progress".
 Once all Tasks for that Planting have been completed, the Planting will be marked as "completed".

 To create a new Planting, go to the Harvests page, the Surpluses page, or the Plantings page, and click the "New Planting" button.
-This will open a dialog where you can select the harvest date, crop, trays, and other information for the new Planting.
+This will open a dialog where you can select the harvest or start date, crop, trays, and other information for the new Planting.
 This will create a new surplus Planting.
 This can be helpful if you want to create Plantings independently of an Order.

 If you want to create a Planting for an Order that is already in progress, then you can go to dropdown options for the Order and select Add New Planting.
 Select the harvest date, crop, trays, and other information about the Planting.
 This will create a new Planting and assign it to the Order.
 This can be helpful if you need to modify the Order independently of the Order's existing contents.